 • pi+3(v8)=pi+2(v4)+pi+2(v4)2+ζi4·pi+2(v4)pi+2(v4)2·v4

-as you can see, this requires 8 evaluations of p_{i} at v, v, ω4v, ω4v, ω8v, ω8v, ω83v, ω83v.
+As you can see, this requires 8 evaluations of p_{i} at v, v, ω4v, ω4v, ω8v, ω8v, ω83v, ω83v.

-3 skippings with ω16 the generator of the 16-th roots of unity (such that ω162=ω8, ω164=ω4, and ω168=1):
+The FRI formula with 3 layers skipped with ω16 the generator of the 16-th roots of unity (such that ω162=ω8, ω164=ω4, and ω168=1):

 • pi+1(v2)=pi(v)+pi(v)2+ζi·pi(v)pi(v)2v